Verifying Device Drivers with Pancake: Language and Compiler

 \subsection{Challenges with Device Drivers}

-CakeML assumes exclusive ownership of its statically allocated memory region and that this memory is not observable by the environment.
-These assumptions are not valid for memory-mapped device registers, which are special memory locations used for interfacing with device hardware, nor does it hold when devices directly write to memory (DMA).
+Using CakeML as \name's backend compiler presents a number of issues when compiling device driver code.
+First, CakeML assumes exclusive ownership of its statically allocated memory region, and that this memory is not observable by the environment.
+These assumptions are not valid for memory-mapped device registers, which are special memory locations used for interfacing with device hardware, nor do they hold when devices directly write to memory (DMA).
+They also do not fit the LionsOS model, which heavily depends on shared-memory communication between OS components \citep{\lionsCite}.

-With this limitation, any interaction with the device from CakeML would have to be mediated by FFI calls to C, adding a layer of indirection as part of the TCB.
-We eliminate this indirection in \name by adding native support for interacting with shared memory.
+With this limitation, any interaction with the device from CakeML would have to be mediated by FFI calls to C, adding a layer of indirection to the TCB.
+We eliminate this indirection in \name by adding native support for shared memory.

-A key challenge here is that the ISA models used by the compiler backend~\citep{Tan_MKFON_19} are inherently sequential, and {$100\mathord{+}$} KSLOC of compiler correctness proofs inextricably rely on this fact.
-Previous work has integrated driver models for specific devices directly into an ARM ISA model with an interleaving semantics~\citep{Alkassar_HKRT_07}.
-This approach would have to abandon much of the existing proof base, and would not provide the modularity we need for targeting multiple ISAs and devices.
+A key challenge here is that the ISA models used by the compiler proofs~\citep{Tan_MKFON_19} are inherently sequential, and \qty{>100}{\kilo\sloc} of proofs inextricably rely on this fact.
+While previous work has integrated driver models for specific devices directly into an ARM ISA model with an interleaving semantics~\citep{Alkassar_HKRT_07}, this approach would require us to abandon much of the existing proof base, and would not provide the modularity needed to target multiple ISAs and devices.
 We therefore parameterise the language semantics on a model for shared memory, which supports proof reuse and provides flexibility for incorporating arbitrary devices.

-We also add shared memory semantics to all compiler ILs from \name downwards, and verify compilation all the way down to machine code, from \name abstract syntax which we extend with load/store operations dedicated for shared memory regions (\code{ShMemLoad} and \code{ShMemStore} in \autoref{fig:pancake-syntax}).
-These operations represent reads and writes that are treated as observable events, just as in the case of any foreign function calls, while being compiled into the load and store instructions of the target machine-language.
+We add shared memory semantics to all compiler ILs from \name downwards, and verify the full compilation chain.
+We give load/store operations on shared memory regions a special syntax (\code{ShMemLoad} and \code{ShMemStore} in \autoref{fig:pancake-syntax}).
+In the semantics, these operations are considered observable events.
+At the end of the compiler pipeline they are converted to ordinary loads and stores.

 Another challenge arising from the CakeML lineage is the issue of function entry points.
-Implementing the expected driver interface in \name requires a mechanism that allows the functions in question to be called from outside the \name program.
-However, the compilation output inherited from CakeML dictates that execution enters through the main function and exits entirely when the main function returns.
-Additionally, the main function is preceded by lengthy initialisation, and does not support parameters.
+The CakeML compiler expects code to only ever be called via the \code{main} function, and to exit entirely when \code{main} returns.
+Moreover, \code{main} is preceded by lengthy initialisation, and does not support parameters.